treyton-edinger/Zombies/README.md

 # Zombies
-A virtual world with zombies attacking.
+In my graphical programming class we were tasked with a project to render at least 10 complex objects in a virtual setting.
+For my project i chose a virtual world with zombies attacking.
 Based on the show The Walking Dead.
+The project was written in C with the GLUT and OpenGL libraries.
+We were givin some demo files and extra libraries such as the Geom and srvertex libraries to start our project with.